 While most of the packages on this list cover laptops and desktops as well as mobile devices, MMGuardian takes the view that most kids these days are on their phones and tablets rather than sitting at the traditional PC.
 This makes its offering quite interesting as you can pay a monthly subscription just for the device that the child uses, so long as it’s running Android or iOS.

-For parents not wanting to overspend, which is pretty much all of us, the option to pay £1.79/$1.99 to protect an iPhone or iPad each month is more tempting than the annual fees some rivals charge.
+For parents not wanting to overspend, which is pretty much all of us, the option to pay £2.99/$3.99 to protect an iPhone or iPad each month is more tempting than the annual fees some rivals charge.
 You can download the iOS app here.
-Strangely it costs a bit more if you need the Android app, with the monthly charge coming to £2.99/$3.99, but it’s still very reasonable when you see the list of features.
+It costs the same if you want the Android app for a phone, but less if its on a tablet, priced at just £1.49/$1.99 per month.

 As you’d expect there’s the standard pairing of apps (one for the child one for the parent) which then gives you the ability to set time limits on screen usage or for specific app, block apps and websites, turn on filters to keep inappropriate content away, curfews, and a location tracker to know where they are at all times.